aramesh10/Personal-Projects/Double Pendulum/README.md

+### Double Pendulum
-#Created by Aditya Ramesh.
+#Created by Aditya Ramesh
-#This programs simulates a double pendulum using MatPlotLib
+This programs simulates a double pendulum using MatPlotLib